Procurement needs a strong mandate not super developed soft skills

 From my many years in the profession, I conclude that the procurement mandate is critical.
 For those (read majority) without a top-level mandate.
 The CPO’s ability to prove procurement’s strategic value depends in part upon the degree of successful integration achieved with other stakeholders.
 Unfortunately, other functions will only integrate when they are mandated to do so.

 The real world political reality of corporate behavior dictates that it is so.

 A Strong Mandate must become the CPO’s priority

-We regularly hear procurement professionals talking of hostile stakeholders, having to ‘walk on eggshells’ or we have to become ‘trusted advisors’.
+We regularly hear procurement professionals talking of hostile stakeholders, having to ‘walk on eggshells’ or we have to become ‘trusted advisors.’
 You would never hear this from sales or finance, and nobody would dream of challenging their right to do the job they were hired to do.
 Many procurement professionals, however, have to do just that.
-‘Fight for the right’ to do the very job they were hired to do.
-This is not a good business model on which to attract the brightest, graduates into the profession or attract the most talented professionals available to your organization.
+Not a good business model on which to attract the brightest graduates into the profession or attract the most talented professionals available to your organization.

 Procurement professionals in organizations without clear support, get frustrated and experience higher stress levels than those who have a strong mandate to support them.
 Consequently, they leave for more productive pastures where they can get higher quality experience.
 The outcome for those organizations who don’t support their procurement function is lost opportunities, higher cost, and increased staff turnover.

-So perhaps instead of trying to recruit supermen and women, who can make change happen without power, and by sheer charisma and influence alone, we should be acutely focused on securing the right mandate for procurement.
+Perhaps instead of trying to recruit supermen and women, who can make change happen without power, and by sheer charisma and influence alone.
+We should acutely focus on securing the right mandate for procurement.
 Such a goal does not seem to be atop of the CPO’s Agenda.
 We need more Brave CPO’s.